vmware-tanzu/community-engagement/README.md

 1. [HEALTHCHECKS](HEALTHCHECKS.md), used twice yearly to see what community engagement improvements should be made in the near future.

+## Further reading

+Within this repository we also keep the following:

+- [Inclusive terminology](INCLUSIVE_TERMINOLOGY.md) details and a [Vale](https://docs.errata.ai/vale/about) implementation
+- [Security policy template](SECURITY.md), to be modified and added to each project

 ## Code of Conduct

 We use the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).